New Town, MO

 Description: Stress fractures are small cracks in a bone caused by repetitive force, often from overuse.

-Causes: Abrupt boosts in workout levels, jogging on unforgiving or irregular terrain, improper footwear, insufficient recovery time, and dietary shortages such as low calcium or vitamin D levels.
+Causes: Abrupt boosts in workout levels, running on hard or uneven surfaces, improper footwear, inadequate rest periods, and dietary shortages such as low calcium or vitamin D levels.

-Symptoms: Slowly developing pain that worsens with weight-bearing activity, swelling and tenderness at the fracture site, pain that improves with rest but returns with activity, and visible bruising in some cases.
+Symptoms: Slowly developing pain that intensifies during weight-bearing activities, swelling and tenderness at the fracture location, pain that improves with rest but returns with activity, and visible bruising in some cases.

 Treatment: Applying rest, ice, compression, and elevation (R.I.C.E), and physical therapy with strengthening and stretching exercises.
-Nutritional counseling to ensure adequate intake of calcium and vitamin D may also be recommended.
-A professional therapist will guide you through recovery, focusing on both physical health.
+Nutritional counseling to ensure sufficient levels of calcium and vitamin D may also be recommended.
+A professional therapist will guide you through recovery, emphasizing both physical health.

 Muscle Pull